yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 ```
 ~/.config/yazi/plugins/bar.yazi/
-├── init.lua
+├── main.lua
 ├── README.md
 └── LICENSE
 ```

 Where:

-- `init.lua` is the entry point of this plugin.
+- `main.lua` is the entry point of this plugin.
 - `README.md` is the documentation of this plugin.
 - `LICENSE` is the license file for this plugin.